berndreinhold/datadriven_dedup/README.md

 Here use the generic dataset_1,_2,_3 rather than the specific OpenAPS_NS (nightscout), OPENonOH, in the processing.
 Because for duplicates it just matters, that they are distinct datasets, while in the previous steps the different format specific to each dataset was relevant.

+## testing
+A procedure is to be put in place to generate artificial per_day csv files from a matrix expressing the relationship between different datasets.
+It allows to test the pipeline from step 2 to step 4.
+Validating the logic of generating the data_per_project_member_id.csv files.
+As of May 2022 this deduplication framework is developed with four datasets.
+The testing allows to validate the generalization of the pipeline to more than four datasets.

 ## naming conventions
 following: https://pythonguides.com/python-naming-conventions/